ChristopherWerby/code-modules/README.md

 		*	Populated four slides.
 			*	Using images from [Unsplash][8]
 			*	Attribution in alt tags and in the filenames themselves.
-		*	Banner Module calls itself in order to make the nav indicators using the same list of images.
+		*	Banner Module calls itself in order to make the nav indicator dashes using the same list of images.